pollyestewart/Spotify_Analysis/README.md

 I have only included code that will allow you to pull the data - the analysis is up to you!
 But here are some suggestions:
 - Validate your 'Spotify Unwrapped' stats (although maybe be a bit more ambitious)
 - Figure out your go to music genres for your different moods
-- Create the ultimate music quiz with your friend's music data (with their consent), and figure out who is the truest Lizzo fan once and for all
+- Create the ultimate music quiz with your friend's spotify data (with their consent), and figure out who is the truest Lizzo fan once and for all
-- Push playlists with coded messages to your friend's Spotify (but again, get their consent!)
+- Push playlists with coded messages to your friend's Spotify (but again, get their consent)
 - Identify your most effective music genre/playlist for running (e.g. add in data from your fitbit/smart watch)